-This doesn’t have anything to do with anything, except insofar as Jeremiah Johnson quotes have todo with everything, now don’t they.
-And Rand keeps quoting Jeremiah Johnson at me all the time, which is pretty damn cocky of him for a starvin’ pilgrim.
+This doesn’t have anything to do with anything, except insofar as Jeremiah Johnson quotes have to do with everything, now don’t they?
+And Rand keeps telling me that I’m pretty cocky for a starvin’ pilgrim.
 And then besides that, since I finally took the time to take these down, I need to put them somewhere where I’ll remember them.
-And who knows.
+And who knows?
 Somebody else might enjoy them.
 Besides, it weren’t no trouble.

 “His name was Jeremiah Johnson.
 They say he wanted to be a mountain man.
 The story goes that he was a man of proper wit and adventurous spirit suited to the mountains.
 Nobody knows where abouts he come from and it don’t seem to matter much.
 He was a young man and ghosty stories about the tall hills didn’t scare him none.
 He was lookin for a Hawkin gun, 50 caliber or better.
 He settled for a 30, but damn, it was a genuine Hawkin.
 You couldn’t go no better.
 Bought him a good horse, traps and other truck that went with being a mountain man and said goodbye to whatever life was down there below.
 This here’s his story.”

 “I, Hatchet Jack, bein’ of sound mind and broke legs do hereby leaveth my bear rifle to whatever finds it.
 Lord hope it be a white man.
 It is a good rifle and kilt the bear that kilt me.
 Anyway, I am dead.
 Yours truly, Hatchet Jack.”

 “I am Bearclaw Chris Lapp, blood kin to the grizzer that bit Jim Bridger’s ass.
 You are molesting my hunt.”

 “I know who you are!
 You’re the same dumb pilgrim I’ve been hearing for 20 days and smelling for three.”